USA

 Metronome Use

-Travis taught Rob about 2 months ago
+Travis taught Rob 3 months ago

 Travis and Thomas covered chord progressions, scale practice, and music theory.
 Thomas worked on memorizing chords, practicing scales, and learning new chord progressions.
 Travis assigned new chord progressions and scales for practice and introduced music theory concepts.
 They also discussed guitar equipment and scheduled the next lesson, noting the upcoming holiday.